 Since 1986 Reichman has worked with many international publications, including: The Los Angeles Times, Washington Post, Wall Street Journal, NY Times, USA Today, NPR, The Chronicles of Higher Education and Philanthropy, Forbes, BusinessWeek, Fortune, Newsweek, Sports Illustrated, Time Magazine, Smithsonian, LeMonde and Der Spiegel.
 Reichman has photographed ad campaigns and annual reports for several multinational corporations, including: H&R Block, American Century Investments, Harley Davidson, Hallmark, Wal-Mart, Ford Foundation, ConAgra, IBM, Golden Harvest Seed, John Deere, Soft Power Health Uganda, Advent Health Shawnee Mission, Bayer and Pioneer Seed.

-In addition to his documentary, editorial and corporate work, Reichman produces multimedia campaigns for NGO's in Asia and Africa.
+In addition to his documentary, editorial and corporate work, Reichman produces multimedia campaigns for NGO's in Haiti, the Philippines and Africa.

 Reichman’s photographs have been used on several magazine and book covers and his Weston, MO tobacco photographs were featured in the Communication Arts photography annual.